nickgusd/ReadMe-Generator/ReadMeGenerator.md

 # README Generator

-My application generated README files for using a repository with node.js.
+My application generates README files for using a repository with node.js.

 ## Description